Antondimitrov9605/Biography/README.md

 In March 2025, I received recognition as a **Certified Solana Builder**, issued jointly by HackQuest and the **Solana Foundation**.

+During this time, I also began conducting research in the field of artificial intelligence.
+I explored various machine learning and large language models, including OpenAI's GPT series, Meta's LLaMA, Google’s BERT, and open-source models like Mistral and DeepSeek.
+These studies allowed me to experiment with model fine-tuning, prompt engineering, and integration with smart contract environments.

 This diversified academic and practical background laid the foundation for my transition into cybersecurity, where I now explore the intersection of science, finance, blockchain, and digital security.

-My passion for innovation and scientific exploration remains central to my identity — combining astronomy, navigation, economics,Artificial Intelligent and Cybersecurity to contribute to a sustainable and secure future.
+My passion for innovation and scientific exploration remains central to my identity — combining astronomy, navigation, economics, artificial intelligence, and cybersecurity to contribute to a sustainable and secure future.

 Alongside my full-time work at the port, I am also developing several side projects that integrate blockchain and AI technologies: